+Judgment: Compliant

+Regulation 6: Health care

+The provider had ensured that the residents were being receiving or being offered appropriate healthcare.

+Judgment: Compliant

 Regulation 7: Positive behavioural support

 The provider had suitable measures in place for the support and management of behaviour that challenges.

+Judgment: Compliant

 Regulation 8: Protection

 The provider had effective systems, policies and procedures in place to protect the residents from abuse.
 There was a protocol implemented in specific situations which ensured that they were safe.
 Their personal care and finances were managed with due regard to their dignity and their protection.

+Judgment: Compliant

 Regulation 9: Residents' rights

 The residents' rights were being protected by the systems for consultation with them and respecting their known preferences and wishes regarding their day-to day lives, their privacy and dignity, support with their monies and appropriate consultation with their families.
+Judgment: Compliant